forgefed/forgefed/spec/vocabulary.md

 **URI:** `https://forgefed.peers.community/ns#Commit`

-**Notes:** Represents a named set of changes to a repository.
-This is called "commit" in Git, Mercurial and Monotone; "patch" in Darcs; sometimes called "change set".
+**Notes:** Represents a named set of changes in the history of a repository.
+This is called "commit" in Git, Mercurial and Monotone; "patch" in Darcs;
+sometimes called "change set".
+Note that `Commit` is a set of changes that already exists in a repo's history, while a `Patch` is a separate proposed change set, that *could* be applied and pushed to a repo, resulting with a `Commit`.

 **Example:**